Charlottenburg-Wilmersdorf: Economy

 Air Berlin had its headquarters in Building 2 of the Airport Bureau Center in Charlottenburg-Nord.
 As of 2006 Air Berlin employed 1,200 employees at its headquarters.
 Germania has its headquarters in Charlottenburg-Nord.

 Education

 There are 74 schools in the city.
 There are 29,446 students attending these schools, 5,261 are foreigners.
 Of the 12,993 students studies in 38 primary schools while the number of students studying in the ymansiums is 9,617.
 In addition, there are 3 Hauptschule, 6 Realschule and 14 Gymnasium in the Charlottenburg-Wilmersdorf.

-The district also has two universities, Technical University of Berlin and Berlin University of the Arts.
-In 2011, the Technical University of Berlin was named the 46th best university in the world in engineering and technology according to the QS World University Rankings.
+The district also has two universities, Technische Universität Berlinn and Berlin University of the Arts.
+In 2011, Technische Universität Berlin was named the 46th best university in the world in engineering and technology according to the QS World University Rankings.